-"ANYTHING YOU CAN DO, I CAN DO BETTER" LISTENER INSTRUCTION SHEET and a second control of the second control of the second
+"ANYTHING YOU CAN DO, I CAN DO BETTER" LISTENER INSTRUCTION SHEET

 You and your communicator are to continue the conversation that the communicator starts.
 You are to appear attentive and to listen carefully to your partner, but you are to challenge everything your partner says.
 You may interrupt while he/she is talking, anticipate what would have been said next, and disagree or present your own point of view.
 You may point your finger, lean forward as if about to pounce, and engage in other non-verbal behaviours that accent your verbal behaviour.
 You are the critic.
 After you have made your criticism or statement, wait and allow your partner to begin the conversation again.
 Your task is not to take over the conversation, but merely to interrupt, disagree or challenge whatever is being said.
-If your partner hesitates, remain silent until he/she begins to talk again and then resume your role.
+If your partner hesitates, remain silent until he/she begins to n an an an an ann an Arland an Ar talk again and then resume your role.
 Do not discuss these instructions at this time.